Write your first model - simple RBC

 The first step is always to name the model and write down the equations.
 Taking the RBC model described above this would go as follows.

-First, we load the package and then use the @model macro to define our model.
+First, the package is loaded and then the @model macro is used to define the model.
 The first argument after @model is the model name and will be the name of the object in the global environment containing all information regarding the model.
-The second argument to the macro are the equations, which we write down between begin and end.
+The second argument to the macro are the equations, which are written down between begin and end.
 One equation per line and timing of endogenous variables are expressed in the square brackets following the variable name.
 Exogenous variables (shocks) are followed by a keyword in square brackets indicating them being exogenous (in this case [x]).
 Note that names can leverage julias unicode capabilities (alpha can be written as α).

-After the model is parsed we get some info on the model variables, and parameters.
+After the model is parsed some info on the model variables, and parameters are displayed.

 Define the parameters